domenkozar/g-pypi/docs/source/userguide.rst

 :mod:`gpypi2` offers configuration based on multiple sources.
 Currently supported sources are: :meth:`Config.from_pypi`, :meth:`Config.from_setup_py`, :meth:`Config.from_argparse` and :meth:`Config.from_ini`.

-Configuration API let's you choose what soure is used and what priority does it have relative to other source providers.
+Configuration API lets you choose what source is used and what priority it has relative to other source providers.
 Here is a complete list of supported configuration options that :class:`Config` can provide:

 .. literalinclude:: ../../gpypi2/config.py
     :language: python